-Each year the Graduate School's Vilas Grants Competition helps over 300 dissertators and final year MFA students travel to conferences and conduct research off campus.
+Each year the Graduate School’s Student Research Grants Competition helps over 300 dissertators and final year MFA students travel to conferences and conduct research off campus.
 Here award winners share their stories.

 In November 2013 I attended the annual ASEEES (Association for Slavic, East European, and Eurasian Studies) Convention.
 I presented a paper on the portrayal of pregnancy and childbirth in 19th Century Russian literature, specifically Chekhov and Tolstoy.

 I was able to make contacts with leading scholars in my field from other universities who also work on my authors (Anton Chekhov, Lev Tolstoy) and the ways they narrate medical experiences.
 Furthermore, the panel I was on served as a fantastic model of rigorous intellectual inquiry and meaningful discussion.
 This panel is now the standard I shoot for when presenting at conferences and organizing my own panels.